johannaalbers/EHR-NLP-Heart-Failure-Analysis/README.md

 ## What I did

+This project was developed as part of a group assignment.
+I took over part 2, 4 and 5.

 1. **Comorbidity analysis.** Queried co-occurring diagnoses around heart failure and interpreted the patterns clinically rather than just tabulating them.
 2. **Cohort construction (SQL).** Built a cohort of admissions where heart failure is the *primary* diagnosis, not merely present, so that the analysis is about heart failure patients rather than patients who happen to have it.
 3. **Medication extraction (regex).** Parsed drug, dose and unit from discharge summary text into a structured data frame, then benchmarked the result against the structured `PRESCRIPTIONS` table for the same admission.